-- All bags, briefcases, computer cases, and camera cases must be placed in lockers or provided in the Reading Room.
+- All bags, briefcases, and computer cases must be placed in lockers in the Reading Room.

 - Use pencils for taking notes; pens, markers, highlighters are not allowed.

-- Cell phones are allowed but should be placed on silent.
+- Cell phones should be placed on silent.

-- See staff for requests to photograph, copy, or scan materials; personal scanners are not allowed.
-If digitization of materials needs to be done by Special Collections & Archives staff please use the Reproduction Form to submit your request.
+- See staff for requests to copy or scan materials.
+If digitization of materials needs to be done by Special Collections & Archives staff please use the Duplication Form to submit your request.